3DUI/testing-interface/documentation/controllers.md

 ![Screenshot showing the Discrete Controller](images/discrete.png)

-As shown above, in the Discrete Controller the model is centered within three coloured sliders.
+In the Discrete Controller the model is centered within three coloured sliders.
 Each slider allows you to rotate the object in a different direction.
-Additionally, if you try select between the sliders, you can rotate using the Arcball controller.
-If you rotate using a slider, the slider will turn white.
-If you rotate using the Arcball controller, the sphere inside the sliders will become slightly highlighted with white.
+If you try select between the sliders, you can rotate using the Arcball controller.
+If you rotate using a slider the slider will turn white.
+If you rotate using the Arcball controller, the sphere inside the sliders will become more opaque.

 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) on the green slider + moving left/right</span>: model will rotate left/right
 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) on the red slider + moving up/down</span>: model will rotate up/down